 Knowledge of the disability

 The DDA, and now the Equality Act 2010, does not say a service provider has a defence to the reasonable adjustment duty if it did not know of the disability.
 On the other hand employers do have an express defence.
-The different position for service providers providers is reflected in the Services Code at para 7.22 (which the Court of Appeal did not consider).
-This says that because the duty on service providers is to disabled people at large, the duty applies regardless of whether the service provider knows that a particular person is disabled (see further Reasonable adjustments by service providers>Knowledge of the disability).
+The different position for service providers is reflected in the Services Code at para 7.22 (which the Court of Appeal did not consider).
+This says that because the duty on service providers is to disabled people at large, the duty applies regardless of whether the service provider knows that a particular person is disabled (see further Knowledge of disability in anticipatory reasonable adjustment claims).

 Court of Appeal did not consider the issues